Ena Kadic

 Ena Kadić (6 October 1989 – 19 October 2015) was a Bosnian-Austrian model and beauty pageant titleholder who was the winner of the Miss Austria 2013.

 Pageantry

 Kadic represented Austria at the Miss World 2013 pageant in Bali, Indonesia on 28 September 2013.

 Death

 Kadić died on 19 October 2015 after sustaining serious head injuries, a lung trauma and pelvic injuries after falling from the Bergisel mountain in Innsbruck, Tyrol while jogging.

-A year later, her death was determined to be an apparent suicide or an accident, the result of taking a selfie.
+Investigators now believe that it was a suicide.